Explicit12/Explicit12/README.md

 I work primarily with JavaScript, TypeScript, and Vue.js, leveraging tools like Git and Vite.js to build efficient and scalable applications.
 I'm always exploring new technologies to enhance my development workflow.

 ## I’m Always Learning
-Staying updated with the fast-evolving front-end ecosystem is my passion—whether it's experimenting with new tools or diving deeper into TypeScript.
+I enjoy staying at the forefront of the front-end ecosystem by exploring cutting-edge tools or improving my skills.

 ## Let's Connect
 You are welcome to reach out or collaborate!